Engee documentation

 No

-# Taper — change of the directivity diagram of the antenna array elements
+# Taper — changing the radiation pattern of antenna array elements

 Scalar / array of real and/or complex numbers